fogfish/datum/doc/category.md

 The usage of intermediate state do not benefit for chains of ordinary functions.
 Unfortunately, we can't express all of our programs as chains of ordinary functions.
 Later' we will demonstrate the benefit of intermediate states for computation with a side-effect.

 ### Composition with transformers

 Category pattern provides a powerful abstraction to build computations.
-Each category is specialises to compose one type of *objects*.
+Each category is specializes to compose one type of *objects*.
 In reality, we need to use several categories at once.
 The composition requires a transformation: category to category, types within category.
 As an example, a lifting of the object into category.

 Transformers are written using following syntax